 6. Dissemination of results

-Also within Task 6.3, work is underway to scope and organise workshops to foster innovation aspects and highlight implementation related issues such as IPR, licenses, funding etc.
+Also within Task 6.3, work was carried out to scope and organise workshops to foster innovation aspects and highlight implementation related issues such as IPR, licenses, funding etc.

 The most relevant activities in this direction are listed below.